GavinHaLab/TitanCNA_10X_snakemake/README.md

-# *Snakemake workflow for TITAN of 10X Genomics WGS*
+# *Snakemake workflow for TITAN analysis of 10X Genomics WGS*

 ## Description
 This workflow will run the TITAN copy number analysis for set of tumour-normal pairs, starting from the BAM files aligned using [Long Ranger](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/what-is-long-ranger) software.
 The analysis includes haplotype-based copy number prediction and post-processing of results.
 It will also perform model selection at the end of the workflow to choose the optimal ploidy and clonal cluster solutions.